 Spotlight on Champlain Orchards

 One of the hallmarks of this season in Vermont is the abundance of local apples.
-With this in mind, we’re casting our Co-op Spotlight on one of the oldest continuously operating orchards in Vermont – Champlain Orchards in Shoreham!
-They’re featured in our Member Deals Spotlight this week, so member-owners can enjoy 20% off their stunning array of fresh apples and apple products including sweet apple cider, apple pies, and apple cider donuts from September 30th – October 6th!
+With this in mind, we’re wrapping up our September Eat Local Challenge by casting our Co-op Spotlight on one of the oldest continuously operating orchards in Vermont – Champlain Orchards in Shoreham, and feeling exceptionally grateful that this year’s late frost didn’t decimate the harvest!
+They’re featured in our Member Deals Spotlight this week, so member-owners can enjoy 20% off their stunning array of fresh apples and apple products including sweet apple cider, apple pies, and apple cider donuts from September 28th – October 4th!
 Read on to learn more about this family-owned, solar-powered, ecologically managed orchard overlooking Lake Champlain.

 Champlain Orchards is proud to employ over 40 local Vermont residents, year-round.
 They also welcome an amazing Jamaican crew during their harvest season, many of whom have been coming to Champlain Orchards for over a decade!

-Other newsworthy headlines from the orchard this year included Champlain Orchard’s acquisition of neighboring Douglas Orchard & Cider Mill.
+In 2020, Champlain Orchards acquired neighboring Douglas Orchard & Cider Mill.
 This orchard was founded in 1989 and was overseen by four generations of the Douglas family.
 Scott and Bob Douglas were the fourth and final generation of Douglas’ to operate the farm and before selling the property to Champlain Orchards, they took steps to protect the land from future development by working with the Vermont Land Trust to preserve the Douglas Orchard & Cider Mill’s 181 acres.
 The conservation easement ensures the land will remain available to future farmers.
 Here’s what Bill Suhr has to say about the purchase of Douglas Orchard:

-There are many more stories that Bob and Scott can tell while smiling about the young “flatlander” they have worked with over the years, but let’s switch to discussing how we intend to manage the challenge of running two unique PYO/retail operations.
-Over the years we have worked hard to not compete with the Douglas family when growing our PYO operation here at Champlain Orchards.
-We respect that some customers have formed loyalties to each farm, while other folks travel back and forth to experience both.
+Over the years the team at Champlain Orchards has worked hard to avoid competing with the Douglas family when growing their PYO operation.
+They respect that some customers have formed loyalties to each farm, while other folks travel back and forth to experience both.
 Many companies absorb a competitor and simply overlay their own company traits.
-However, we see an opportunity to continue to maintain the unique experiences each farm offers, so people can appreciate older trees vs new trellis, traditional apple varieties vs uncommon varieties, etc. While staffing two operations will be challenging, we really like the opportunity for visitors to spread out and enjoy the freedom of both orchards.
+However, the folks at Champlain Orchards view this as an opportunity to maintain the unique experiences each farm offers, so people can appreciate older trees vs. new trellis, traditional apple varieties vs. uncommon varieties, etc. While staffing two operations will be challenging, they appreciate the opportunity for visitors to spread out and enjoy the freedom of both orchards.